Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Introduction

 \subsection{Acknowledgment}

 J.H.\ would like to thank M.\ Hagen for a helpful discussion in July 2014, and R. Charney and T. Haettel for a helpful discussion in June 2016.
 J.H.\ also thanks the Max-Planck Institute for Mathematics, where part of the work was done, for its hospitality.
 Part of the work on the paper was carried out while D.O.\ was visiting McGill University.
 We would like to thank the Department of Mathematics and Statistics of McGill University for its hospitality during that stay.
-The authors were partially supported by (Polish) Narodowe Centrum Nauki, grant no.\ UMO-2015/\-18/\-M/\-ST1/\-00050.
+The authors were partially supported by (Polish) Narodowe Centrum Nauki, grants no.\ UMO-2015/\-18/\-M/\-ST1/\-00050 and UMO-2017/25/B/ST1/01335.
+This work was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.